Jouett Meekin

-George Jouett Meekin (February 21, 1867 – December 14, 1944) was a Major League Baseball pitcher from 1891 to 1900.
+George Jouett Meekin (February 21, 1867 – December 14, 1944) was an American Major League Baseball pitcher from 1891 to 1900.
 He played for the Louisville Colonels, Washington Senators, New York Giants, Boston Beaneaters, and Pittsburgh Pirates.
 In 1894, he won 33 games for the Giants and helped lead the team to a championship.

 Career

 Meekin started his professional baseball career in 1887, with Scranton of the Pennsylvania State Association.
 He then played three years with the Western Association's St. Paul Apostles.
 In 1891, he jumped to the Colonels.
 A hard thrower, Meekin led the American Association in strikeouts per nine innings.
 He was reportedly one of the three hardest-throwing pitchers of the 1890s, along with Hall of Famers Cy Young and Amos Rusie.
-That trio was probably the main reason why baseball decided to move the pitching mound back from 50 feet to 60 feet, 6 inches.
+That trio was probably the main reason why baseball decided to move the pitching mound back from 55 feet, 6 inches to 60 feet, 6 inches.
 Meekin was also a "head-hunter."
 He once stated that when facing a good hitter, the first two pitches should come "within an inch of his head or body."

-Meekin posted several below-average pitching seasons early in his major league career; in 1893, he went just 10-15.
+Meekin posted several below-average pitching seasons early in his major league career; in 1893, he went just 10–15.
 However, in 1894, he was traded to the New York Giants.
 He immediately had the best season of his career, teaming up with Rusie to provide the ultimate 1-2 pitching staff of the era.
 Together, they led New York to a second place regular season finish.
-Meekin pitched 418 innings and compiled a record of 33-9 to lead the National League in winning percentage.
+Meekin pitched 418 innings and compiled a record of 33–9 to lead the National League in winning percentage.
 He was second only to Rusie in wins and earned run average.
 His statistics also reflected both his speed and wildness; he ranked third in the league with 137 strikeouts but also finished third with 176 walks.
 In addition, he led all NL hurlers with 22 wild pitches.
 Meekin also hit three triples in a game that season, on July 4; this set a record for pitchers that has never been equaled.